GATEKEEPER-OU/Synthetic-Data/README.md

 codings/codings.csv

 2. Evaluator

 Various statistical analysis are carried out.
 Depending on the results the data is divided into "real" and "fake".

+## Update 26/09/2022

+Data can be now be gerenerated using a Transformer Model.
+This is in experimental mode, so deployment support is not available at this time.
+The Model uses a word level approach and thus does not perform as well, in terms of loss, as the RNN character level approach.
+However, generating data is a lot quicker.
+Training is ongoing.
+There will not be a separate Evaluator for the generated data.
+Instead the generated data will be evaluated against a Doc2Vec model, created from the Training data, using document similarity metrics.
+This is not a general mode.
+If evaluating please do so against the relevant Samsung Gatekeeper data.